pwfoote/JavaScript-Quiz/README.md

 ## Developer Notes
 -initial step was to structure the questions.
 -once questions were structured, functions were created to prompt questions.
--after questions were appending to screen, CSS was modified to to color answer buttons.
+-after questions were appending to screen, CSS was modified to to color answer buttons:
 -answer buttons were given hover properties to change color;
     -correct answers will turn green.
     -wrong answers will turn red.